Interdisciplinary Studies of the Paderborn Graduate Centre for Cultural Studies

 Editors: Anda-Lisa Harmening, Stefanie Leinfellner, Rebecca Meier

 The term knowledge transfer has become increasingly important in recent years.
 It refers to the circulation of knowledge between systems, organisations or parties, for example between universities and society.
 This does not 'only' mean the transfer of scientific knowledge into social contexts, but rather - beyond the acquisition and transfer of knowledge - the dialogue and discourse formation between science and society.
-This volume takes a look at the emerging tasks, challenges and opportunities of cultural studies research.
-Contrary to the assumption that projects from the field of cultural studies would remain in the realm of the abstract, it presents examples of research in cultural studies that take theory and practice into account and illustrate the interlocking of theoretical findings and their participation in social discourses.
+This volume focuses on the emerging tasks, challenges and opportunities of cultural studies research.
+Contrary to the assumption that projects from the field of cultural studies would remain in the field of the abstract, it presents examples of cultural studies research that take theory and practice into account and illustrate the interlocking of theoretical findings and their involvement in social discourses.